 We hope that you will join us on the journey of prayer for Brisbane….

 We wish to thank all of those who have been faithfully praying and interceding for the city and nation for so many years, and invite you to walk along side us as we continue the journey together.
 We hope to add and build upon what is already happening in our city of Brisbane.
 Don’t stop praying!

 We also wish to thank all those in advance who will lead in different ways, contribute, volunteer, organize, participate; and most of all join us as we minister to our God in prayer and worship.

-This website is brought to you by the same people that have organized the Queensland National Day of Prayer & Fasting event for the last 7 years (2011 to 2017) at the Queensland Parliament House in Alice St Brisbane City and then Brisbane City Hall.
+This website is brought to you by the same people that have organized the Queensland or Brisbane National Day of Prayer & Fasting event for the since 2011 starting at the Queensland Parliament House Brisbane City, then Brisbane City Hall in 2017, then Sommerville House in 2018, then River City Church in 2019, then King George Square in Feb 2020.
 In the past these events have attracted numerous language groups and denominations including protestant, evangelical, charismatic, pentecostal and catholic and everything in between, with most people coming from around the South East Queensland area.